asavartsov/erlyvideo/README.md

 1. include files not pointing to the right directories
 2. obsolete or depreciated functions
 3. parameterized modules that are no longer supported in erlang.
-4. there also were some issues with compiling the bifs that required changing the rebar.config files
+4. there also were some issues with compiling the nif's that required changing the rebar.config files

 Licensing (still relevant)
 =========